sogaiu/ts-clojure/doc/tweak-settings.md

 choice as it has been the default for a few years (so across a fair number of `tree-sitter` cli versions).

-## ts-bin-path
+## grammar-dir

-`ts-bin-path` specifies the command name or path to the `tree-sitter` cli used to execute the cli's subcommands.
+`grammar-dir` specifies a filesystem path to where tree-sitter-clojure has been cloned to.

-Adjusting this can be useful if one wants to use a different version of the cli.
+It's unlikely the default value will work for most folks' setups, but making a symlink with name `tree-sitter-clojure` from within this project's repository root to where tree-sitter-clojure has been cloned to may work.

 ## repos